 toward the top of the head.

-with the discovery that Neanderthals contributed DNA to the human genome by interbreeding
+Genetic analysis also found that Neandertals contributed DNA to the human genome by interbreeding

 in Europe and Asia.
 People living today who trace